 Where it is celebrated – Naga Heritage Village, Kisama, Nagaland

 How it is celebrated – All the tribes of Nagaland take part in this festival.
-During the entire event, cultural performances, food, sports and games etc. keep the guests entertained.
+During the entire event, cultural performances, food, sports and games, etc. keep the guests entertained.
 Naga Morungs exhibition is the major highlight of the fiesta.
-Food stalls,a sale of arts and crafts, flower shows, dances and music are the center of attraction.
-Young girls seem excited for the Miss Nagaland beauty contest.
-However, the boys found the desired respite after participating in Naga wrestling, traditional archery and indigenous games etc. Musical concerts cast a spell on everybody.
+Food stalls, a sale of arts and crafts, flower shows, dances, and music are the center of attraction.
+Young girls seem excited about the Miss Nagaland beauty contest.
+However, the boys found the desired respite after participating in Naga wrestling, traditional archery and indigenous games, etc. Musical concerts cast a spell on everybody.
 Rock Festival is another major drawcard of the fiesta.
 All the concerts and celebrations keep on taking place throughout the night.

 Winter Carnival – a delightful way to promote tourism